| -------------

 what we claim without needing

-to massively oversell our servers to cover our costs. |
+to massively oversell our servers. |

 |